 Email: up1soas [dot] ac [dot] uk

 Dr Pagel's areas of expertise are Indo-Tibetan Buddhism and Buddhist Monasticism.
 He has published and edited several books, including Buddhist Monks in Tax Disputes: Monastic Attitudes towards Revenue Collection in Ancient India (2014), Dhondup, Yangdon and Pagel, Ulrich and Samuel, Geoffrey, eds.
 (2013) Monastic and Lay Traditions in North-Eastern Tibet. and Pagel, Ulrich and Skorupski, Tadeusz, eds.
 (1994) The Buddhist Forum III: Papers in honour and appreciation of Professor David Seyfort Ruegg's contribution to Indological, Buddhist and Tibetan Studies.
 He held the position of General Secretary at the International Association of Buddhist Studies (2011), and the Editor-in-Chief at the Bulletin of the School of Oriental and African Studies (2010).

 Prof Nancy Levine

 Email: nelevineanthro [dot] ucla [dot] edu

 Nancy Levine is a Social Anthropologist, the Professor and Chair of Anthropology at the University of California, Los Angeles.
 Professor Levine has conducted numerous field projects, including research on Tibetan societies in Nepal and in China where she explored the rationale in various systems of kinship and marriage, parenting, and demographic change.
 Her current research focuses on studying the impact of transitions to a market economy and government-sponsored land privatization and sedentarization on family and society among ethnic Tibetan nomadic pastoralists in China’s Gansu Province, Sichuan Province and Qinghai Province.
-Professor Levine is currently working on manuscript titled: Living on the Margins: Family and Economy in Northwest Nepal.
+Professor Levine is currently working on a manuscript titled: Living on the Margins: Family and Economy in Northwest Nepal.

 Tibet Justice Center

 Drawing on our expert research and knowledge, three of TJC’s board members are able to provide Country of Origin Information on the conditions for Tibetans in Tibet, India and Nepal.
-TJC's policy is to request a donation of $500 to TJC per affidavit.
+TJC's policy is to request a donation of $500 to TJC per the affidavit.